 10. Members should not have chemical addictions: no smoking, drug dependency, or alcohol abuse.
 Drinking is good, drunkenness is not.
 Addictions are harmful to the person.

-Answer: No. Our tradition says that the first teaching was given by the Goddess free of charge, and must be passed to each generation free of charge.
-The operation of the coven is not without some cost however, so members may contribute tax deductible amounts from time to time if they choose to.
+Answer: No. Our tradition says that the first teaching was given by the Goddess free of charge, and our debt to Her is to be paid forward.
+It must be passed to each generation free of charge.
+The operation of the coven is not without some cost however, so Initiate Coven members are asked to contribute tax deductible contributions on a regular basis if they choose to.
 It is not required.

 Question: What about my husband/wife?
 Can he or she attend also?

 Answer: A husband or wife of a member is usually invited to be a member also.
 Families tend to work well when both husband and wife practice the same religion, but it is not required.
-Some husbands and wives do not choose to follow our religion.
-They may then attend our open rituals and events.
+Some husbands and wives do not choose to follow our religion, or choose to remain a lay member rather than become clergy.
+They may then attend our open Sabbat rituals and events.

 Question: You use the term "Wicca".
 Is that the same as "Witch" or "Witchcraft"?

 Answer: During the 1950s Gerald Gardner went public with a form of Witchcraft that he had learned.
-He used an Old English spelling for Witch, "Wicca" so as to avoid immediate negative reaction from the public.
-The words "Wicca" and "witch" are related to "wit" or "wisdom" and originally meant a wise person.
+Gardner's books were about Witchcraft.
+Somewhat later, as more people were learning and teaching Gardner's form of witchcraft, the Old English spelling for Witch, "Wicca" was used as a euphemism so as to avoid immediate negative reaction from the public.
+The words "Wicca" and "witch" may be related to "wit" or "wisdom" and originally meant a wise person.
+The origin of these terms is the subject of some debate among linguistic scholars.
 There was no standard English spelling until about the eighteenth century.
 Even Shakespeare sometimes spelled the same word differently on the same page.

 We use "Wicca" because we follow much of the Gardnerian ritual forms and practices.
 It is still a form of Witchcraft and Witch is a modern and perhaps broader term.
 There are those who identify themselves as "Witches" but not Wicca.

 The word "craft" means a trade, practice or skill.
-"Witchcraft" literally means the trade, practice or skill of being wise and using knowledge.
+"Witchcraft" literally means the trade, practice or skill of using magical knowledge.
 Sometimes it is shortened to "The Craft".
 Our coven members learn and practice many of the traditional skills of Witchcraft.
 Sometimes the word "Art" is used instead of "Craft" in the writings of Gardner and others.

-Question: Do you practice magick in your rituals?
+Question: Do you practice magic in your rituals?

-Answer: Magick has always been a part of the Craft or trade of a Witch.
-Our rituals include a time for magickal workings if any are needed by members or are appropriate for the season.
-We also include time for personal sharing and the feast (Cakes and Ale).
+Answer: Magic has always been a part of the Craft or trade of a Witch.
+Our rituals include a time for magical workings if any are needed by members or are appropriate for the season.
+We also include time for personal sharing and the feast called "Cakes and Ale."

 Question: I've heard of teaching covens.
-Is The People a teaching coven?
+Is The People of the Woods a teaching coven?

 Answer: No, we do not present ourselves as a coven that focuses on teaching.
 We focus on practicing our religion in our coven and in our lives.
-We do teach the magick and the old ways of our tradition to new members, but that's not the main focus of our coven or church.
+We do teach the magic and the old ways of our tradition to new members who are apprentices called Dedicants, but that's not the main focus of our coven or church.

 Question: How often do you meet?

 Answer: The coven follows a lunar and seasonal calendar.
-Each month we generally meet on the full moon and three days after the dark moon.
+Each month the Coven generally meets to celebrate the full moon and the dark moon.
 We gather to observe the eight annual festivals or Sabbats.
-We also get together occasionally and go to the woods.
-In addition we attend one or more regional or national pagan gathering each summer.
+Occasionally we also hold special rituals for life events of our members.
+We also may get together and just go to the woods.

 Question: Do you do on-line training for interested people in other places?